spapas/spapas.github.io/content/react-redux-tutorial.rst

 The ``loadBooks`` thunk action creator creates the URL parameters that should be passed to the REST API using the ``getState()`` method that returns the current state.
 It then dispatches the ``loadingChanged`` action so that the ``ui.isLoading`` will be changed to true.
-After that it asynchronously calls the load books REST API and returns.
+After that it asynchronously calls the load books REST API passing it the created url and returns.
 Since this is a thunk action there's no problem that nothing is returned.
-When the ajax call returns it will dispatch the ``showBooksResult``, passing the book data to change the state with the loaded book data and the ``loadingChanged`` to hide the loading graph.
+When the ajax call returns it will dispatch the ``showBooksResult``, passing the book data to change the state with the loaded book data and the ``loadingChanged`` to hide the loading spinner.
 Also, please notice that I've put the return of the ajax call inside a ``setTimeout`` to emulate a 1 second delay and be able to see the loading spinner.
-Also, I may have used setTImeout in some other places to make sure to be able to emulate server-side delays.

-*Please don't forget to remove these ``setTimeout``s from your code!*
+I may have used
+setTimeout in some other places to make sure to be able to emulate server-side delays so *please don't forget to remove these ``setTimeout``s from your code!*

 The ``loadBook`` is more or less the same - however here only a single book's data will be loaded.
 When this book is loaded the ``loadSubCategories`` action will also be dispatched,